TRIPTYK/nfw-core/docs/http/testing/unit/guards.md

 # Guards

-You will need to use the callGuardWithParams method to test the guard's behavior.
+You can also test the guard by only calling the method's instance.
+You will not get the exact behavior of the framework because if the guard's response is false, the framework will throw an error.

-You can also test the guard by only calling the method's instance but you will not get the exact behavior.
+To reproduce the exact behavior, you will need to work with the `ExecutableGuard` class.

 ```ts title="demo-http/tests/guard.test.ts"
 --8<-- "sandbox/demo-http/tests/guard.test.ts"